slhck/ffmpeg-quality-metrics/README.md

 The distorted file will be automatically scaled to the resolution of the reference, and the default metrics (PSNR, SSIM) will be computed.

+Note that if your distorted file is not in time sync with the reference, you can use the `--dist-delay` option to delay the distorted file by a certain amount of seconds (positive or negative).

 ### Metrics

 The following metrics are available in this tool: